Jorch72/YAMSWiki/Planned-features.md

   * MOTD (works but can't yet be changed)
   * User levels
   * Task scheduler for all jobs
-  * Overviewer rendering (can be triggered manually with a POST request)
+  * Overviewer rendering - waiting for 1.3 compatible binaries
-  * C10t rendering (Can be triggered with a JavaScript console)
+  * C10t rendering - waiting for 1.3 compatible binaries
+  * Biome Extractor support - waiting for 1.3 compatible binaries
+  * Tectonicus rendering - Will only work under very specific conditions at the moment, needs a software rendering option
+  * NBToolkit support

 ## Planned
 These are features YAMS will **definitely** have: